toth12/let-them-speak-toth/src/assets/files/essays/MethodsMiningFragments.md

 As a second step, I computed the document frequency of all verbs, including multi-word expressions; I labelled verbs with document frequency above the median as “recurrent.”
 To identify those verbs that express either physical or emotional experience, I examined all verbs (including multi-word expressions) that were labelled as recurrent.
 Next, with an embedded word model, I also identified their synonyms.
 This allowed me to work with synonym sets describing emotional, mental, and physical experiences in the testimony corpus.

 As a third step, I applied the technique of Latent Dirichlet allocation (LDA, also known as topic modeling).
 From the occurrences of a given synonym set I created a document collection.
 By occurrence, I mean all sentences (including the preceding and the following sentences) in which a member of a synonym set occurs.
-Next, I trained a TF-IDF based LDA model from all occurrences of a given synset.
+Next, I trained a TF-IDF based LDA model from all occurrences of a given synonym set.
 This produced groups of words, also known as topic words, that tend to co-occur.
 For instance, the following group of words was extracted from the document collection constructed from all occurrences of nakedness and its synonyms:

 <i>kill; shoot; grave; dig; make; fight; machine_gun; ditch; show</i>